stacktoheap/stacktoheap.github.io/_posts/2012-12-02-better-code-analysis-with-resharper-7-contract-annotations.markdown

 date: 2012-12-02 17:57
 comments: true
 categories: [resharper, c#, visual studio, resharper 7, contract annotations]
+excerpt: "Resharper 7 introduces support for Code Contracts annotations in .NET code.
+This allows for more robust static analysis and validation of code contracts."
 ---

 With Resharper 7, JetBrains has built upon the existing annotations attributes like `CanBeNull` to introduce contract annotations in the form of `ContractAnnotationAttribute`